yash-sharma1/docs-site/docs/governance.md

 If voting power does not reach quorum at the end of the voting period, the proposal will be rejected and all deposits will be returned to depositors' addresses.

-**Note**: There is a special case that if all votes are `Abstain` and voting power is superior to 50%, the proposal will be rejected and all deposits will be returned.
+**Note**: There is a special case that if all votes are `Abstain` and voting power is superior to 50%, the proposal will be rejected and all deposits will be refunded.

 #### Veto

 Veto is defined as the minimum proportion of `NoWithVeto` votes for the proposal to be rejected, which is 0.334(1/3) now.
 If more than 1/3 voters veto, the proposal will be rejected and all deposits will be distributed to validator.

 #### Threshold

 Threshold is defined as the minimum proportion of `Yes` votes (excluding `Abstain` votes) for the proposal to be accepted, which is 0.5(50%) now.

 If the proportion of `NoWithVeto` votes is inferior to 1/3 and the proportion of `Yes` votes (excluding `Abstain` votes) is superior to 50%, the proposal will be accepted and all deposits will be returned.
 Otherwise, the proposal will be rejected and all deposits will be distributed to validator.

-#### Example
+#### Tally Result Example

 We can query a proposal via `bnbcli`.